Johnbaumite

 Johnbaumite is a calcium arsenate hydroxide mineral.
-It was first described in 1980, where it appeared in Franklin Township, Somerset County, New Jersey.
+It was first described in 1980, where it appeared in Franklin, Sussex County, New Jersey.
 Johnbaumite was discovered at Harstigen mine in Sweden in the 19th century, but it was described as svabite.

 Etymology

 It is named after geologist John Leach Baum (March 15, 1916 – October 16, 2011), who found the original specimen in 1944.
 He was a significant contributor to the geology and mineralogy of the Franklin deposit, and the Curator Emeritus at the Franklin Mineral Museum.